cba023/alaya-devdocs/docs/JS-SDK.md

 #### web3.platon.getProtocolVersion

-Returns the ethereum protocol version of the node.
+Returns the platon protocol version of the node.

 Method: